- Common name(s)

 - March – June

-Males are smaller than females and have very long antennae.
-Males are less distinctive than females but have extensive ashy-grey hair across their thorax and these hairs extend onto the abdomen.
+Males have extensive ashy-grey hair across their thorax and these hairs often extend onto the abdomen.
 There is also a conspicuous tuft of neat grey hair on the face, often referred to as resembling a ‘shoe brush’.
-Faded males are difficult to tell apart from males of other Mining Bee species.

 Explore more images of the Ashy Mining Bee here

 Females are ground-nesters, excavating their nests in bare or short-vegetated ground.
 This excavated material builds up around the nest entrance to form distinctive volcano-like mounds, a characteristic feature of mining bees.
-Nest tunnels have been reported up to a depth of 20 cm and consist of a series of egg cells.
+A nest consists of several egg cells.
 Each egg is provisioned with pollen and nectar, and lined with a waterproof substance.
 While solitary, females often nest close together in large aggregations at suitable nesting sites.

 The Ashy Mining Bee can be found in a variety of habitats and occasionally gardens.
 An early-flying bee, it depends largely on spring-flowering shrubs for nectar and pollen.